Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

 * **Supported sections in Post Deployment Guidance md file**

+  > Post Deployment Guidance will be generated as links in the deployment "Done" step.

   In Post Deployment Guidance md file – *tags around sections*:

    | Section | Required? | Heading |